Coronavirus (COVID-19) update

 “If you are a young person who is confused and unsure on what to do after education as I was, I would say a placement is a good way to gain skills and experience as well as clarify what it is you do and do not want to do in the future.”
 Danyal, Work Placement Participant

 Hackney Council is taking part in the government’s Kickstart scheme.
-We have created hundreds of paid six-month work placements in 2021 at the Council and To find out more and check if you are eligible, visit our Work Placements page.
+We have created hundreds of paid six-month work placements in 2021 at the Council and with local employers.
+To find out more and check if you are eligible, visit our Work Placements page.